 Andrew Carnegie was born in a small cottage on St Margaret Street.
 Today, the cottage - together with the adjoining Memorial Hall - houses the Andrew Carnegie Birthplace Museum, focusing on the life of Dunfermline's greatest son.

-Dunfermline has a large and vibrant shopping area, spanning much of the town centre, all of which is within easy walking distance of Carnegie Hall.
-The pedestrianised High Street offers a blend of high quality independent retailers and household names.
+Dunfermline has a large and vibrant shopping area, spanning much of the town centre, all of which is within easy walking distance of Carnegie Hall and Dunfermline Carnegie Library & Galleries.
+The pedestrianised High Street offers a blend of high-quality independent retailers and household names.
 The Kingsgate Shopping Centre has a large number of High Street retailers, as well as food courts.

 Pittencrieff Park, known locally as "the Glen", is a vast area of landscaped parkland which stretches from the town centre out towards the Fife countryside.
 It was purchased and donated to the town in 1902 by Andrew Carnegie, and its open spaces, woodland and water features remain a very popular destination for locals and visitors alike.